Strobesstrobes

 TL;DR

-• ✓Vulnerability scanning is automated and broad; it flags potential issues across many hosts quickly but can't confirm exploitability.
+• ✓Vulnerability scanning is automated and broad; it flags potential issues across many hosts fast but cannot confirm exploitability.

 • ✓Penetration testing is manual and deep; a human exploits and chains vulnerabilities to prove real business impact.